Woodstock’s Marion Bullard - Artist, Children's Author, Crusader

 Travels of Sammy the Turtle by Marion Bullard

 It was also during this period that Bullard’s life began to expand from her art to a larger community purpose; a purpose that would challenge a town that was not used to being challenged.
 Beginning in the early 1930s, Bullard undertook writing a column about Woodstock for the Ulster County News.
-She saw the column, titled, appropriately enough, Sparks, as a platform through which she would confront the inertia of the status quo.
+She saw the column, titled, appropriately enough, Sparks (column sample below), as a platform through which she would confront the inertia of the status quo.
 To that end she wrote, “We could do with a Jeremiah to stir us out of our indifference in this town, the Republicans feel so sure of reelection that they don’t lift a finger, and the Democrats, knowing they have a small chance of getting in do less.
 Democracy is hard work and demands of each one something more than a shrug of helplessness.”

 While not shy about charging into battle with representatives of Woodstock’s establishment, Bullard was an equal opportunity chastiser.
 Early on, for example, she waged a campaign to open Town Board meetings to the public.
 Upon winning that fight, she was, according to Oxhandler, equally “outraged” when “people didn’t care enough to attend.”